kjjuno/swagger-compare/docs/swagger-extensions.rst

 The `x-remove-on`_ extension communicated the date when a deprecated endpoint is scheduled to be removed.
-This helps consumers Know when they need to have migrated to the new endpoint to avoid an outage.
+This helps consumers know when they need to have migrated to the new endpoint to avoid an outage.

 .. _x-replaced-by: https://github.com/kjjuno/swagger-extensions/blob/master/x-replaced-by.md
 .. _x-remove-on: https://github.com/kjjuno/swagger-extensions/blob/master/x-remove-on.md